Our business

 • Be reasonably likely to allow the identification of anyone referred to in the report.

-• Prejudice or affect ongoing or potential legal proceedings or misconduct proceedings.
+• Prejudice or affect ongoing or potential legal and or criminal proceedings or misconduct proceedings.

 • Provide a risk that an individual(s) may be identified, or it may compromise their safety or security or cause distress.